MinecraftServerControl/mscs/README.md

 whitelist.json
 and more files...
 ````
-Again, the most important thing to note here is that your actual world folder is within a containing folder that is inside of the `worlds/` subdirectory.
-The name of the containing folder of `world` is the name which you will use within MSCS commands to manipulate that world--so in this case, when referring to the world above you will use the name `vanillaMC`, not the actual name of the world folder--`world`.

 After you've set up the file structure, you now need to create a world entry into MSCS.
 Do this via: